devderrickshema/USER-MANAGEMENT-SYSTEM/README.md

 # USER-MANAGEMENT-SYSTEM

-A simple, responsive web application built with HTML5, CSS, PHP, and MySQL that allows users to sign up, log in, and manage their personal profiles.
+A simple and responsive web application built with HTML5, CSS, PHP, and MySQL that allows users to sign up, log in, and manage their personal profiles.

 ## Features